jayam26/Machine_Learning_Supervised/README.md

 # Machine_Learning_Supervised
-Step by Step approach for building a Supervised ML Model and Validate the same
+Step by Step approach for building a Supervised ML Model and Validate the Model Accuracy for the Test Data